How Were 78 rpm Records Made?

 The main thing is that there is a turntable carrying a massive circular wax blank.
 It is highly polished – you can see the operator’s expression of stern determination in it!
-What would happen next, is that the turntable would be run up to speed, the cutting head would be lowered onto the wax the right distance from the edge, and immediately, the signal given for the performance to commence.
+After suitable adjustments, e.g. depth of cut, the turntable would be run up to speed, the cutting head would be lowered onto the wax the right distance from the edge, and immediately, the signal given for the performance to commence.
 As the performance proceeded, a feed-screw would move the cutting head across the rotating blank, and so a spiral groove would be cut in the wax, carrying the sound in the form of a lateral modulation of the groove.
 (Vertical and other cuts are outside the scope of this simple article).

 So we have our ‘Master Record’.
 But being made of wax, our master is delicate and easily susceptible to hazards, such as cigarette ash falling on it, small insects becoming embedded in it, or perhaps just getting broken as it is moved about &c., and so the next stage in the process would be carried out as soon as possible.

 (Moving unprocessed waxes about, however carefully handled & packed, was always hazardous.
 The waxes made in the early 1920s by the Nordskog company in California, U.S.A., had to be sent by rail to a processing & pressing plant on the East Coast of the U.S., as no such facilities then existed on the West Coast.
-They would often arrive distorted and unusable, due to the extreme heat of the deserts through which the train had passed).
+In site of careful packing, they would often arrive distorted and unusable, due to the extreme heat of the deserts through which the train had passed).